Circular economy opportunities in Belgium

 CE strategy, adopted in 2016, sets a 10-year framework to move Brussels’ economy towards a circular model.
 The strategy is focused on 3 objectives: transform environmental goals into economic opportunities, anchor the Brussels economy, where possible, to local produce and to minimise transportation whilst optimising the use of available territory in order to create additional value for the people of Brussels and to contribute to the creation of employment.

-Circular construction and Infrastructure
+Circular Buildings and Utilities

 Belgium is home to numerous producers of construction materials and technologies that respond to the changing needs with regard to comfort, safety, and environment.
 The Netherlands is, in its turn, innovative in creating circular business models that include the entire value chain, with a focus on long-term design thinking and technology.

 - Nederlandse Kamer van Koophandel voor België en Luxemburg